GsTYPO3/render-ext-doc/README.rst

 =============

-As we are using a very common toolset for TYPO3 development, most people should already fulfill this prerequisites and just can head to :ref:`Quick Start`.
+As we are using a very common toolset for TYPO3 development, most people should already fulfill this prerequisites and just can head to :ref:`quick-start`.

 #. **Check System Requirements**: We support recent versions of macOS, Windows
    10, and Linux distributions that will run Docker (ddev requires Docker and